TendrilApps/tendrils-cli/README.md

     - Quickly editing miscellaneous files in a common place rather than tracking them down individually
     - Multiple settings profiles within one user
 - Where Tendrils isn't as useful:
     - Ephemeral environments, such as Docker containers.
-It's likely simpler to use a one-off script to put the files where they belong
+It's likely simpler to use a one-off script/Dockerfile to put the files where they belong

 # License & Acknowledgements
 - GPLv3 - See additional licensing information in the [license file](./LICENSE.md)